electron0zero/focus-timer/README.md

 | Jumper Wires (Dupont) | 1 | ₹ 145.53 | 20 CM 40 Pin Dupont Cable Male/Male, Male/Female, Female/Female Cable Combo - [link](https://robu.in/product/20-cm-40-pin-dupont-male-male-male-female-female-female-cable-combo/)   |

 Total BOM Cost: ₹ 616.53 INR

+> NOTE: to encoder I bought doesn't have a screw on the stem and it required a standoff to make it work, so if you don't want the hassle, buy an encoder that has a screw on stem so you can screw it to the box. it makes it easy to assemble and way better then the standoff workaround.

 **Miscellaneous Items**